PCMDI/pcmdi.github.io/research/metrics/v1.4.0.test/precip/extreme.md

 ## References

-Wehner, M., P Gleckler, J Lee, 2020: Characterization of long period return values of extreme daily temperature and precipitation in the CMIP6 models: Part 1, model evaluation.
+<a name="wehner2020"></a>Wehner, M., P Gleckler, J Lee, 2020: Characterization of long period return values of extreme daily temperature and precipitation in the CMIP6 models: Part 1, model evaluation.
 Weather and Climate Extremes, 100283, https://doi.org/10.1016/j.wace.2020.100283

 Wehner, M., P. Gleckler, J. Lee: Characterization of long period return values of extreme daily precipitation and temperature in the CMIP6 models.
 Weather and Climate Extremes, submitted.